-Thriving Faculty is a regular column highlighting individual or collective Faculty who exemplify integration of health and wellbeing into their classrooms, research, departments and/or communities.
-Thriving Faculty not only support others health and wellbeing, but also make a commitment to their own self-care.
-This column highlights both the personal and professional stories of Thriving Faculty with the intention to inspire the integration of wellbeing into life as faculty.
+Thriving Faculty is a regular column highlighting individual or collective UBC Faculty who exemplify integration of health and wellbeing into their classrooms, research, departments and/or communities.
+Thriving Faculty support others’ health and wellbeing in addition to making a commitment to their own self-care.
+This column highlights personal and professional stories of Thriving Faculty.

-Q. What strategies do you use to support student mental health and wellbeing in the classroom/lab?
+Q. Do you implement any strategies to support student mental health and wellbeing in the classroom/lab/research?

 Q. What strategies do you use in your own life, that help you thrive as Faculty?

 Personally, I find it helpful to block off time for family, and assume that no work will be done during this time.
 I have a four-year-old daughter, so most weekends are work-free family time; same goes for most weekdays from 5:30 to 8:00pm.
 If I end up getting a few hours for work during this time, I feel like it’s a bonus as I don’t expect to get anything done during those hours.
 I also make sure to make time for myself.
 I’m a big runner and biker, so I make sure to carve out time for those activities.
 I live very near Jericho Beach, so typically run along the beach, up toward UBC.
 On the weekends I’ll occasionally do longer runs that get me into the forest areas in the endowment lands.
 I bike for transportation in Vancouver almost year round.
 I love it that I can bike to work (yes, that hill is a killer, but with UBC’s casual atmosphere I can typically get away with just changing my shirt when I get to work!)
 I also love going out to dinner and meeting friends for drinks in the more eastern part of the city (e.g., Main Street, Commercial Drive) but I hate driving out there, so in recent summers I’ve taken to biking eastward to discover great new places without having to deal with the traffic.